'Let's burn Amber': Defamation trial turns to Johnny Depp's texts

 “Of course, I am sorry.
 I really don’t know why, or what happened.
 But I will never do it again … My illness somehow crept up and grabbed me … I must get better.
 And I will.
 For us both.
 Starting today.
 I love you.
 Again, I am so sorry.
 So sorry.”

-Depp has been on the stand in Fairfax County Circuit Court since Tuesday afternoon.
-The actor has spent much of that time describing the couple’s volatile relationship and denying that he ever abused Heard.
+Depp has been on the stand in Fairfax County Circuit Court since Tuesday.
+He has spent much of that time describing the couple’s volatile relationship and denying that he ever abused Heard.

 Depp said that Heard often violently attacked him.
 And he argued that his movie career suffered after she wrote a 2018 op-ed piece in The Washington Post, which prompted his libel lawsuit against Heard.